His life and books

 William Gould was born in 1677, probably at Elkstone in Staffordshire, the second child and eldest son of William Gould 1655-1725 and his wife Mary Hollis 1654-1713.

 He was seven years of age when the lease of Pilsbury Grange was taken in 1684 by his father, the first of the Goulds of there.

 When his father William Gould 1655-1725 divided the Pilsbury Grange farm between his two eldest surviving sons, the older son William Gould had the “Upper House” (1).
-The tenancy of the "Upper House" remained with his descendants until the last of the Gould tenants died in 1901.
+The tenancy of the "Upper House" remained with his descendants until the last of the Gould tenants left in 1901.

 On 2 November 1701 at Hartington in Derbyshire he married Anne Morewood, the daughter of the Reverend John Morewood of Staden who owned a large estate there and elsewhere on the outskirts of Buxton that was eventually sold by his grandson’s executors to the Duke of Devonshire.
 John Morewood 1645-1682 was a scion of a very ancient family that were living in medieval times at Bradfield in Yorkshire.